jasminechatfield/profile-page/README.md

 # Profile Page

-A mock-up of a profile page with updatable name, date of birth, favourite activity and favourite colour functionality.
+A mock-up of a profile page with functionality to update: name, date of birth, favourite activity and favourite colour.

 ## Getting Started